 Tooth Decay

 Cavities can expose the inner layers of a tooth, making it sensitive to temperature changes, pressure, and bacteria.
-As decay progresses, pain may become more persistent and severe.
+As decay progresses, pain may become more persistent and severe, sometimes requiring Emergency Dental Treatment to prevent further damage.

 Dental Infection